 (Use Facebook ?
 Follow our event for updates.)

-We will gather from 12.00 at Humlegården (the Royal Library side).
+We will gather from 12.00 at Kungsträdgården (close to the stage).
 The Swedish Irish Society will provide face-painting and hand out balloons.
 You might meet some old friends, you can enter the costume competition, you can join the Society, or pick up some St Patrick’s Day-themed bits and pieces to finish off outfits (hats, flags etc).

 At 13.00 sharp the parade will depart.
-We will walk to Gamla stan via Birger Jarlsgatan and Kungsträdgården (see map below).
+We will walk to Gamla stan.
 St Patrick leads the always impressive Stockholm Pipe Band, majestic wolfhounds, a giant snake (to symbolise the ones St Patrick banished from Ireland, according to legend), a rainbow leading to a pot of gold (associated with the mythical Irish creatures, leprechauns), and hundreds of happy people!
 Groups such as Spuds and Sill drama group and the Stockholm Gaels Gaelic football club participate under their banners.
 Other groups, such as Paddies with Prams, Proud Paddies, Paddies the Builders etc are also all welcome!
 Gather family and friends and join in.
 Your imagination is the limit!

 - Stewards are there for everyone’s safety.
 Follow their instructions.